LeonMrBonnie/altv-module-sdk-guide/articles/introduction.md

 or include it in every file individually.
 Of course you can also just only include the header files that you currently need.

+> It is important that you build your module with the `/MT` flag and use release mode,
+> otherwise your module will have undefined behaviour.

 ## How to use the Module SDK from C or languages that support C code

 If you want to use the Module SDK but can not or don't want to use C++, but instead want to use C or any other language that supports C code (or C FFI) to write your module,